LucoLab/splicing_project_moreau/README.md

 ```

 It will read each line of listing.txt to access each json config.
+It's a loop in fact...

-Wrapper.sh call the main script as follows using the config path received :
+Wrapper.sh calls the main script as follows using the config path received :

-##VERY IMPORTANT## :
+###### VERY IMPORTANT :

 Now you need to set paramerers -j, -i and -r.
 -j : is the path to julia executable